-The first major film about Cambodia’s genocide in over 30 years, Angelina Jolie’s much-anticipated film First They Killed My Father is set for a Netflix debut in late 2017, with its all-Cambodian cast and vivid scenes set to generate renewed interest in this period of the country’s history.
+The first major film about Cambodia’s genocide in over 30 years, Angelina Jolie’s much-anticipated film First They Killed My Father makes its Netflix debut on 15 September 2017, with its all-Cambodian cast and vivid scenes set to generate renewed interest in this period of the country’s history.

-Directed and produced by award-winning Hollywood actress, director and humanitarian Angelina Jolie, the Netflix release of First They Killed My Father is set for release later in 2017.
+Directed and produced by award-winning Hollywood actress, director and humanitarian Angelina Jolie, the Netflix release of First They Killed My Father is released on Netflix on 15 September 2017.
 Based on a memoir by Loung Ung, a long-time friend of Jolie’s, the film describes the violent days of 1970s Cambodia when the regime took over the country, and mass murders, forced labor camps and torture prisons became part and parcel of daily Cambodian life under the regime, led by Pol Pot.

 The author and Jolie became friends after the actress read Ung’s book of the same name, written from the perspective of a five-year-old Ung, from the forced evacuation in Phnom Penh to life in the Khmer Rouge camps.
 The two women have been friends for some 16 years and Ung both co-wrote the screenplay and was a consultant on set.
 Shot in Battambang and Siem Reap in late 2015 and early 2016 with a Cambodian cast and crew, around 500 Cambodians worked on the film, including Cambodian production team Bophana Production, founded by Rithy Panh, co-producer on the film and one of Cambodia’s most respected filmmakers, who lost several family members during the Khmer Rouge regime.